webhook/webhook-cms/README.md

 The code for the Ember app is in the `app` directory.

-##### Widgets
+##### Creating a widget

 The `config/environment.js` file names every widget in the CMS.
 Each widget is organized into a `controlType` and a `controlTypeGroup`.
 Below is an example of the `number` widget:

 ```
 {
   name     : 'Number',       // display name for widget
   widget   : 'number',       // id for widget
-  iconClass: 'icon-list-ol' // icon for CMS button
+  iconClass: 'icon-list-ol', // icon for CMS button
+  valueType: null            // 'object' is the only supported non-null value type
 }
 ```

 The `widget` field determines the proper template and code to execute in the CMS.
+If the value you are going to store is not a string or number, you must use the 'object' valueType.
+There are three templates for each widget all located in the `app/templates/widgets` directory.

+`app/templates/widgets/_number.hbs` is the template used for data entry on in the form.

+`app/templates/widgets/info/_number.hbs` is the template used to store extra metadata about the widget.

+`app/templates/widgets/value/_number.hbs` is the template used to display the current widget value in CMS lists.

+Validation is done in `app/utils/validators.js`.

+Have a look at some of the current widgets to get an idea of how they work.

 #### How to deploy changes to all webhook sites